billymohajeri/Final-Group-Capstone-Frontend/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Hotel booking app <a name="about-project"></a>
+# 📖 Cottage booking app <a name="about-project"></a>

-**Hotel booking app** is a booking app that allows users to search a list of available rooms and make 24-hour reservations.
+**Cottage booking app** is a booking app that allows users to search a list of available cottages and make reservations.
 This is the frontend repository.

 Backend repo is [here](https://github.com/billymohajeri/Final-Group-Capstone-Backend)